MatsudaHub/BoxSphere/README.md

-# BoxSphere
+# processing-boxsphere
-BoxSphere is a sphere made by box.
+BoxSphere is a sphere made by box

-## Programming language
+## Environment
-Processing 2.2.1
+Processing ver2.2.1